stacks-network/gaia/README.md

 backwards-compatible.
 We will update this repo with Gaia v2 documentation once it is stable.

+The **stable** APIs are documented [here](https://github.com/blockstack/blockstack.js/tree/master/src/storage).
+They will continue to work in both Gaia v1 and Gaia v2.

+You can track progress of Gaia v2 development [here](https://github.com/blockstack/blockstack-browser/issues/752).

 # Overview

 Blockstack uses Gaia as the default storage system.
 Gaia is used to host each user's data